pemo11/easygrader/README.md

 A simple Python application for grading Java assignments by running defined actions and tests for each submission

 ## about the programm
-I started the development as part of my bachelor thesis about auto grading programming assignments because I felt there is a need for such a tool.
+I started the development of Simpelgrader in March 2022 as part of my bachelor thesis about auto grading programming assignments because I felt there is a need for such a tool.

 Wait, another autograder?
 Aren't there already a couple dozens (or maybe several hundreds) available for more than at least a decade?
 Why another one?
 And why as an old fashioned Python console application?
 And no GPT3 (Open AI)?